owowagency/bootstrap-vue/CONTRIBUTING.md

 - Vue component file named after the component itself, example: `Alert.vue`.
 This file contains the code of the component itself.
 - A storybook file to preview the component, `Alert.stories.ts`.
 - A test file in which the component is tested, `Alert.test.ts`.
+- A `README.md` file that at least contains an example, and definitions for props, events, and slots.

-Further more this component needs to be exported and made available to consumers.
+Furthermore this component needs to be exported and made available to consumers in the final build.